 With that in mind, we are here to help.
 Our Office of Financial Aid will assist you in finding and applying for the right scholarships, grants, work-study jobs and/or loans.
 During the 2011-12 academic year alone, we saw $132 million in student financial aid processed at EIU.

 The Guaranteed Tuition Rate Program ensures your first-year tuition rate at EIU will remain the same for four continuous academic years.
 Even if tuition costs rise during your time at EIU, yours will not.
 This plan applies only to tuition; all other expenses, including fees and room/board, may change.

 Good news.
-If you're from any of the states which border Illinois -- Indiana, Iowa, Kentucky, Missouri and Wisconsin – there's no extra tuition to pay.
+If you're an undergraduate student from any of the states which border Illinois – Indiana, Iowa, Kentucky, Missouri and Wisconsin – there's no extra tuition to pay.
 You pay the exact same tuition rate as someone from Illinois AND you have the same four-year guarantee for your tuition rate.
 No jumping through extra hoops to qualify for in-state rates – you're automatically qualified.